Cytokine storm: History

 The first reference to the term cytokine storm in the published medical literature appears to be by James Ferrara in 1993 during a discussion of graft vs. host disease, a condition in which the role of excessive and self-perpetuating cytokine release had already been under discussion for many years.
-The term next appeared in a discussion of pancreatitis in 2002, and in 2003 it was first used in reference to a reaction to an infection.
+The term next appeared in a discussion of pancreatitis in 2002.
+In 2003, it was first used in reference to a reaction to an infection.

 It is believed that cytokine storms were responsible for the disproportionate number of healthy young adult deaths during the 1918 influenza pandemic, which killed an estimated 50 million people worldwide.
 In this case, a healthy immune system may have been a liability rather than an asset.
 Preliminary research results from Taiwan also indicated this as the probable reason for many deaths during the SARS epidemic in 2003.
 Human deaths from the bird flu H5N1 usually involve cytokine storms as well.
 Cytokine storm has also been implicated in hantavirus pulmonary syndrome.

 In 2006, a study at Northwick Park Hospital in England resulted in all 6 of the volunteers given the drug theralizumab becoming critically ill, with multiple organ failure, high fever, and a systemic inflammatory response.
 Parexel, a company conducting trials for pharmaceutical companies claimed that theralizumab could cause a cytokine storm—the dangerous reaction the men experienced.